Master of Health Informatics Career and Salary

 The National Library of Medicine (NLM) defines health informatics as “the interdisciplinary study of the design, development, adoption and application of IT-based innovations in health care services delivery, management and planning.”

-Informatics employees who work in a health care setting might be considered to be more “behind the scenes” when it comes to the daily operations of places such as hospitals or physicians’ offices.
+Informatics employees who work in health care settings might be considered more “behind the scenes” in the daily operations of places such as hospitals or physicians’ offices.
 It’s actually rather rare that someone who works in health care informatics would find themselves in a caregiving environment or having much interaction with patients.

 While this may be the case, these workers remain essential to a functioning organization that stays on top of and continually improves upon best practices.
-Health care involves working with massive amounts of patient data that needs to be readily available for caregivers.
+Health care involves working with large amounts of patient data that must be readily available to caregivers.
 Health informatics workers play a large role in the development, implementation and maintenance of the infrastructure on which this data is handled.
 Efficiency, intuitiveness and security are always in the back of an informatics worker’s mind.

 Health informatics can be a promising career path, because it allows candidates to work in the health care industry and help patients by proxy.
 Many individuals wish to pursue a career that helps people, but don’t necessarily wish to become a nurse, doctor or other medical worker.